nikitathanki/nikitathanki/README.md

 Hi, I’m **Nikita Thanki**, a BCA final-year student focused on full stack software development.

-I build complete systems — from frontend interface to backend logic and database design.
-I enjoy understanding how every layer connects and ensuring applications function as one cohesive system.
+I build complete systems — from frontend user interfaces to backend business logic and structured database design.
+I enjoy understanding how each layer connects and ensuring applications function smoothly as one cohesive system.

-My core strength is working across:
-- User interface development
-- Backend implementation
-- Structured database design
-- 2-Tier and 3-Tier architecture

-I am currently seeking **Internship / Entry-Level Software Developer opportunities** where I can contribute to real projects and continue growing as a production-ready developer.
+I am currently seeking **Internship / Entry-Level Software Developer opportunities** where I can contribute to real-world development and grow into a production-ready engineer.

+<p align="center"><i>Build the full system.
+Understand every layer.</i></p>

 ---